 It is a small world as they say and Josh Stevenson played the past 3 summers on the Louisiana Knights travel team with Henry’s younger brother.
 Josh has committed to play college ball at LSU like his older brother, Andrew, as well as Cole Henry.

-Here is the scouting from Baseball America on Henry on the 80/20 scale:
+Here is the scouting from Baseball America (subscription required) on Henry on the 80/20 scale:

 Fastball: 60.
 Changeup: 55.
 Curveball: 50.
 Control: 50